Antonio Vivaldi: Ospedale della Pietà

 Although Vivaldi is most famous as a composer, he was regarded as an exceptional technical violinist as well.
-The German architect Johann Friedrich Armand von Uffenbach referred to Vivaldi as "the famous composer and violinist" and noted in his diary that "Vivaldi played a solo accompaniment excellently, and at the conclusion he added a free fantasy [an improvised cadenza] which absolutely astounded me, for it is hardly possible that anyone has ever played, or ever will play, in such a fashion."
+The German architect Johann Friedrich Armand von Uffenbach referred to Vivaldi as "the famous composer and violinist", and noted in his diary: "Vivaldi played a solo accompaniment excellently, and at the conclusion he added a free fantasy [an improvised cadenza] which absolutely astounded me, for it is hardly possible that anyone has ever played, nor ever will play, in such a fashion."
 In September 1703, Vivaldi (24) became maestro di violino (master of violin) at the Ospedale della Pietà; although his talents as a violinist probably secured him the job, he soon became a successful teacher of music there.

 Over the next thirty years he composed most of his major works while working at the Ospedale.
 There were four similar institutions in Venice; their purpose was to give shelter and education to children who were abandoned or orphaned, or whose families could not support them.
 They were financed by funds provided by the Republic.
 The boys learned a trade and had to leave when they reached the age of fifteen.
 The girls received a musical education, and the most talented among them stayed and became members of the Ospedale's renowned orchestra and choir.

 Shortly after Vivaldi's appointment, the orphans began to gain appreciation and esteem abroad, too.
 Vivaldi wrote concertos, cantatas and sacred vocal music for them.
 These sacred works, which number over 60, are varied: they included solo motets and large-scale choral works for soloists, double chorus, and orchestra.
 In 1704, the position of teacher of viola all'inglese was added to his duties as violin instructor.
 The position of maestro di coro, which was at one time filled by Vivaldi, required a lot of time and work.
-He had to compose an oratorio or concerto for every feast and teach the orphans both music theory and how to play certain instruments.
+He had to compose an oratorio or concerto for every feast, and also both teach the orphans music theory, and how to play certain instruments.